dannymcc/overseer-rerequester/README.md

 - Some items might already be requested/available
 - Check your Overseer logs for more details
 - Ensure your download clients are properly configured

+### Expected Failure Rates
+During migration, it's normal to see some failures:
+- **TMDB 404 errors**: Old items removed from The Movie Database
+- **Data corruption errors**: Invalid metadata in Overseer database
+- **Success rates of 40-60%** are typical for older request libraries
+- Failed requests usually represent items that needed cleanup anyway

 ## Example Output